-Fraser Island, off Australia’s eastern Queensland coast, is the world’s largest sand island in the world.
+Fraser Island, off Australia’s eastern Queensland coast, is the largest sand island in the world.
 The Island stretches over a whopping 120km and spans 166,00 hectares, giving Fraser Island visitors room to access the best of Island life.

-World Heritage-listed Fraser Island has the absolute best that one island can offer – cool towering rainforests to walk through; over 100 freshwater lakes to swim including the iconic Lake McKenzie.
-Huge sand hills to climb; the Manheno shipwreck to explore and an amazing 120km beach highway perfect for some 4WD action.
+Fraser Island is a gold mine for amazing activities with subtropical rainforests to walk through; over 100 freshwater lakes to swim in, including the iconic Lake McKenzie; huge sand hills to climb; the Manheno shipwreck to explore and an amazing 120km beach highway perfect for 4WD action.

-If you are visiting Fraser Island and plan on camping or driving on the beach, here’s a checklist we’ve made of things to know before you go.
+If you are visiting Fraser Island and plan on camping or driving on the beach there are a few things you need to organise before setting foot on the Island.

 A camping permit is required if you plan on camping on the island as a freelance beach camper or if you prefer to camp in a designated campground.